-The approach used to isolate full-length cDNAs, based on library subtraction and previously unidentified 5/3' end selection before full-insert sequencing, was weighted toward identification of representative transcripts.
-Nevertheless, 78,393 different splicing variants were identified, such that 65% of TUs contain multiple splice variants (Table 2), an increase from our previous estimate (41%) (9).
+The approach used to isolate full-length cDNAs, based on library subtraction and previously unidentified $5/3^{\circ}$ end selection before full-insert sequencing, was weighted toward identification of representative transcripts.
+Nevertheless.
+78,393 different splicing variants were identified, such that 65% of TUs contain multiple splice variants (Table 2), an increase from our previous estimate (41%) (9).
 This is still expected to be an underestimate, and new approaches will be necessary for a full evaluation of exon diversity (10).

 Transcript diversity also arises through alternative termination.
 Little is known about sequence motifs that control alternative polyadenylation.
 We identified 27 motif families with six or more nucleotides that were statistically overrepresented within 120 base pairs of the polyadenylation site of individual transcripts in our data set.
 These motifs represent candidate modulators of polyadenylation site for eight unconventional alternative polyadenylation signals (1) (table S3).
-In addition, we found a widespread motif family with sequence TIGTTT, which was associated with both the canonical (AAUAAA and AUUAAA) and unconventional signals (1, 1/).
+In addition, we found a widespread motif family with sequence TIGTTT, which was associated with both the canonical (AAUAAA and AUUAAA) and unconventional signals (1, 11).
 Gene names of 56,722 transcripts that were

 Gene names of 56,722 transcripts that were protein coding were assigned according to annotation rules (9, 12).
 Their encoded protein sequences were combined with the publicly available proteins supported by cDNA sequences (8).
 This generated a nonredundant set of 51,135 proteins with experimental evidence [isoform protein set (IPS)], 36,166 of which are complete (complete IPS).
-By comparison, the mammalian gene collection (http:// mgc.nci.nih.gov) has cloned, as of July 2005, only ~16,700 transcripts (11,514 nonredum dant).
-In the FANTOM3 data set, 16,274 protain), in the PANTON'S data set, 10,274 ptotein sequences are newly described.
+By comparison, the mammalian gene collection (http:// mge.nci.nih.gov) has cloned, as of July 2005.

+only ~16,700 transcripts (11,514 nonredundant).
+In the FANTOM3 data set, 16,274 protein sequences are newly described.
 Their splice variants were grouped together into 13,313 TKs.
 For 9002 of these, a previously known sequence maps to the same TK (locus), but 4311 clusters (5154 different proteins) map to new TKs (SOM text 3).
 There are a total of 32,129 protein-coding

 There are a total of 32,129 protein-coding TKs on the genome, of which 19,197 have only a single protein splice form, although 2525 of those do have an alternative noncoding splice variant.
-The SUPERFAMILY analysis of sinctural classification of protein database (SCOP) domain architectures (/3) was carried

-(ac of) domain arimeteries (r) was damaged out for each sequence.
-Of the 12,932 TK's that show variation in splicing, 8365 showed variation in SCOP domain prediction.
-Of the 12,932 variable TKs, 2392 produce proteins with different observed contents of InterProentres.
-More than two alternatives were observed in 439 of the 2392 InterProvariable TKs.
+The SUPERFAMILY analysis of structural classification of protein database (SCOP) domain architectures (13) was carried out for each sequence.
+Of the 12,932 TKs that show variation in splicing, 8365 showed variation in SCOP domain prediction.
+Of the 12,932 variable TKs, 2392 produce proteins with different observed contents of InterPro entries.
+More than two alternatives were observed in 439 of the 2392 InterPro-variable TKs.
 Thus, in the majority of variable loci, splicing controls some aspect of domain content or organization.
 To seek evidence for such an impact in specific sets of regulatory proteins, we compared a representative protein set